BoD/android-switch-backport/README.md

 A backport of the [`SwitchPreference`](http://developer.android.com/reference/android/preference/SwitchPreference.html) component that was introduced on Android 4 (ICS / level 14).

-This port works on Android 2.1+ (Eclair MR1 / level 7).
+This port works on any Android 2.1+ (Eclair MR1 / level 7).

 The current version of this library is `2.0.1`.